Tera-10

 Its main application is the simulation of atomic experiences and the maintenance of the French nuclear defence force, using the results of true nuclear tests (between 1956 and 1995, most of them in the French Nuclear Test Plant in the Pacific) and the new results obtained from the LMJ (Laser Mega-Joule) built in continental France.

 Evolution

-This is the end of a second generation of evolutions, the next generation Tera-100 reached about 1 petaFLOPS using processors with more internal cores and a new central scheduling system allowing asymmetric operation on a variable number of processors, for easier upgrades, lower maintenance cost, and more experiences requiring different computing scales, without having to rebuild the whole cluster.
+Evolution TERA-10 represented the end of its generation's evolution.
+It was succeeded by the next generation, Tera-100, which reached about 1 petaFLOPS.
+The Tera-100 utilizes processors with more internal cores and a new central scheduling system, which allows asymmetric operation on a variable number of processors.
+This design was implemented for easier upgrades, lower maintenance cost, and more experiences requiring different computing scales, without having to rebuild the whole cluster.